Jasmine Birtles

 To find out how much you’re entitled to, read all about grants and how to get them in our article, Green savings and grants galore or visit the Government Grants website.

-The government have also set up the ‘Green Deal’, an initiative designed to encourage home owners and businesses to use more green technologies.
+The government has also set up the ‘Green Deal’, an initiative designed to encourage home owners and businesses to use more green technologies.
 The great thing about this is that you won’t be expected to pay any upfront costs.
 Click here for more information about the Green Deal and how it could benefit you.

 My loft is insulated but I don’t want to have any more as I’d be too hot, I don’t feel the cold thankfully.